What is Bronchiolitis?

 They are best reserved for infants who have been born prematurely and who have chronic lung disease.

 Yes.
 It can cause wheezing (asthma).
-If there is not a history of asthma in the family, most children will 'grow out' of their wheezing (asthma) by the age of 13 years.
+If there is not a history of asthma in the family, most children will 'grow out' of their wheezing tendency by the age of 13 years.
+If there is a family history of asthma, the asthma symptoms are likely to continue longer.

 To go to the top of the Bronchiolitis page, click here